gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Recommended-Jira-memory-settings-gij-self-managed.md

     </div>
     <div class="imsgbox">
         The approximate plugin memory usage should be 2 times the size of the repository indexes.
-        <div class='nextpara'>During GC, the approximate plugin memory usage should be 4 times the size of the repository indexes.</div>
+        <div class='nextpara' style='margin-bottom:-10px'>During GC, the approximate plugin memory usage should be 4 times the size of the repository indexes.</div>
     </div>
     </div>
 </div>